salma-emara/aps105-book/textbook/chapters/chapter01-computers/dev-cycle.md

 The development cycle of a program
 ```

+## Do not start by typing code!

+Many beginners do the mistake of developing code as they type it.
+This is a bad habit.
+Ideally, programmers should first identify the problem, think of a solution, plan the structure of the program, and then write code.
+More details on this process will be discussed in the future.

+## Do not stop when your code works!

 Several people (and probably you) will stop at the stage where your code works.
 As long as your code passes all the test cases, you are done.
 However, this is not the case in modern programming, where our lives depends on programs.
 You need to make two main things: